5 Ways Cost Of Moving Can Sneak Up On You

 Getting a lorry to move your items is just half of the work done.
 The cost of transportation does not include manpower to help you move the item into the truck and also off the truck when it reaches the destination.

-The cost of labour vary depending on the type of property you are moving to and from.
-High rise properties with no lift will see a higher cost of about RM150.
+The cost of labour varies depending on the type of property you are moving to and from.
+High-rise properties with no lift will see a higher cost of about RM213 for at least two people to help.

 The more items you have, the bigger the lorry you will need, and also the more manpower you will.
 Don’t overlook this cost and be shocked when it’s time to pay.
-Plan ahead, remember 2 guys won’t be enough to move your piano down the stairs.
+Plan and remember, 2 guys won’t be enough to move your piano down the stairs.

 3. Packing of your belongings